-- Food contact surfaces and equipment should be cleaned at least every day that food touches them (it's best to clean as you go).
-If food contact areas are not used for a few days they should be cleaned before they are used again (to remove dust and dirt that has settled there in between use). - It's important to clean staffrooms, bathrooms and toilets to minimise the chance of staff bringing bugs from these areas into places where food is handled or processed on hands and clothes. - It is a good idea to keep storage rooms clean and tidy.
+- Food contact surfaces and equipment should be cleaned every day that food touches it (it's best to clean as you go).
+If food contact areas are not used for a few days they should be cleaned before they are used again (to remove dust and dirt that has settled there in between use). - It's important to clean staffrooms, bathrooms and toilets.
+This minimises the chance of staff bringing bugs from these areas into places where food is handled or processed. - · It is a good idea to keep storage rooms clean and tidy. - Your cleaning equipment (brooms, mops, cleaning cloths), can become a source of contamination if they aren't cleaned or replaced regularly too. - Using disposable cleaning cloths or washing cleaning cloths after each days use is recommended.